Universal Large-order asymptotic behavior of the Strong-coupling and High-Temperature series expansions: Introduction

 Quantum filed theory represents one of the most successful tools to study critical phenomena in physics.
-The point is that in physics one can have different models behave similarly near the critical point.
-In this case we say that both models are in the same class of university.
-The Ising model from Magnetism and the $\phi^{4}$ scalar field theory reflect that belief as both are well known to lie in the same class of universality \cite{zinjustin,Kleinert-Borel}.
-Near the critical point however, perturbations always fail to give reliable results.
-The reason behind this is that the coupling blows up and turns the theory highly non-perturbative for which one has to employ rigorous non-perturbation techniques to be able to extract reliable results.
+The point is that one can have different models behave similarly near the critical point.
+In this case we say that these models are in the same class of university where critical exponents (for instance) are the same for the whole class.
+The Ising model from magnetism and the $\phi^{4}$ scalar field theory reflect that belief as both are well known to lie in the same class of universality.
+Near the critical point, however, perturbations (weak-coupling) always fail to give reliable results.
+The reason behind this is that the effective coupling blows up and turns the theory highly non-perturbative for which one has to employ rigorous non-perturbative techniques to be able to extract reliable results.
+From a mathematical point of view, the weak-coupling expansion diverges because one expands around a point which represents an essential singularity of the theory \cite{Dayson,singular,Kleinert2009}.
+Accordingly, one can expect that the expansion around another point in the coupling space might lead to a different behavior of the perturbation series.
+This is what strong-coupling expansion in field theory \cite{bend-strong,Strong,Kleinert2009} and the equivalent high-temperature (HT) expansion in statistical systems \cite{HT1, HT2} are expected to do.
+A note to be mentioned is that the mathematical structure of the strong coupling expansion in lattice field theory is equivalent to the high-temperature (HT) expansion in condensed matter physics \cite{Jug1999,Baker1982,Cooper1982,Yamada2007}.
+Also, lattice spacing serves as a suitable regularization of the theory under consideration.
+Being expanded around a point of no essential singularity, the strong-coupling expansion is known to have a finite radius of convergence \cite{poslat} similar to the $_{p}F_{p-1}$ hypergeometric approximants while the weak-coupling expansion for the $\phi^{4}$ or $i\phi^{3}$ (for instance) field theories has a zero radius of convergence manifested by the $n!$ growth factor in the large-order asymptotic behavior of the series.